Atlanta Chiefs: Formation and NPSL (1966–1967)

-Manchester City and NASL Final (1968)
+Exhibition matches with Manchester City (1968)

 In 1968, the Chiefs hosted two exhibition matches against Manchester City F.C. of the Football League First Division, which at the time was the top tier in the English football league system.
 In the first game, held May 28, the Chiefs upset City 3–2.
 Shortly after the defeat, assistant manager of Manchester City Malcolm Allison said of the Atlanta team, "They couldn't play in the fourth division in England."
 Following the loss, Manchester City requested a rematch, which was held June 15 and saw the Chiefs again beat the visiting team, this time 2–1.

 Addressing the upset status of these two games, Atlanta Chiefs captain Ray Bloomfield, an Englishman, said, "It would be like some of your boys coming over here to play American football and then beating the team that won the Super Bowl."
 That same season, the Chiefs would host Santos FC in an August 28 match, losing to the Brazilian team 6–2 in front of over 25,000 attendees, which was at the time the largest crowd for a soccer game in Atlanta.
-Notably, Pelé played in the game several years before he would join the New York Cosmos of the NASL in 1975.
+Notably, Pelé played in the game for several years before he would join the New York Cosmos of the NASL in 1975.

+NASL Final (1968)

 The Chiefs capped off the 1968 season by defeating the San Diego Toros in the NASL Final 1968 at Atlanta Stadium in front of approximately 15,000 spectators.
-In doing so, they became both the first champions of the NASL as well as the first professional sports franchise in Atlanta to win a championship.
-Atlanta would not host another championship-winning professional sports team until the Atlanta Braves won the 1995 World Series, and the city would not see another championship soccer team until Atlanta United FC won the MLS Cup 2018.
+In doing so, they became both the first champions of the NASL as well as the first major professional sports franchise in Atlanta to win a championship.
+Atlanta would not host another championship-winning major professional sports team until the Atlanta Braves won the 1995 World Series, and the city would not see another championship soccer team until Atlanta United FC won the MLS Cup 2018.
 Following the championship, state representative Elliott H. Levitas issued a congratulatory proclamation from the Georgia General Assembly, and players on the team were given championship rings by Braves owners, which is fairly common in North American sports, but was uncommon in soccer.

 Following the 1968 season, Woosnam left the team to become the commissioner of the NASL.
 He was succeeded as team manager by Rouse.